Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Special device files

-- procfs and sysfs
+- Understanding procfs and sysfs

 Midnight Commander (MC)

-- Starting MC
+- Launching MC

-- The file manager in MC
+- Using the file manager in MC

-- Command-line tricks in MC
+- Command-line tricks within MC

 - The internal editor in MC